ivankam123/ivankam123/README.md

 ### Hi there 👋

-Hello, my name is <a href="https://www.linkedin.com/in/ivan-kam00/">Ivan Kam</a>.
+Hello, my name is <a href="https://www.linkedin.com/in/ivan-kam00/" target="_blank">Ivan Kam</a>.
 I am a front-end developer who is passionate in web development & design!

 <ul>
   <li>